Himanshu-bhatt773/openstack-create-new-img/README.md

 # create-new-img
-script for creating new img for exsisting inst on openstack
+script for creating new img for exsisting instance on openstack